cmazakas/foxy/README.md

 [X3](https://www.boost.org/doc/libs/1_71_0/libs/spirit/doc/x3/html/index.html).
 Foxy does not treat these libraries as implementation details but exposes them directly.
 To this end, Foxy is as powerful as plain Beast/Asio are and anything one can do in Beast, one can do using Foxy.

+Foxy aims to be competitive with the HTTP libraries offered by both Node.js and Go.

+While these languages are significantly higher-level than C++ is, their standard HTTP libraries are low-level from an abstract perspective.
+The success of these languages and their libraries has shown that the modern web development is favoring an ever-lower set of HTTP APIs.